 Liz Roxberry, Executive Director

 Liz Roxberry is an experienced non-profit manager with a history of successful leadership in the fields of conservation, education, and natural resource relations.
 She obtained her degree from Central Michigan University and is passionate about creating connections between the next generation of stewards and the land they will inherit.
 Prior to her position at Fenner Nature Center, Liz was director of the Cedar Lake Outdoor Center for Michigan United Conservation Clubs and the statewide youth education coordinator for Michigan Pheasants Forever.
 She has served on numerous Boards and was a chairperson for the Gateway Initiative.
-When not at Fenner Nature Center, Liz can be found hiking, kayaking, and snowshoeing.
+When not at Fenner Nature Center, Liz can be found working on her farm and showing her inquisitive toddler the wonders of nature.

 Jenny Mensch, Program Manager